 - Are not at risk of suicide or self-harm (if you do feel at risk please complete our counselling questionnaire on this page.
 If you feel unsafe now please call 0800 800 717 or 111).

 If you are interested in the course please email us on firstname.lastname@example.org.
 One of our team will be in touch to talk about the programme with you.

 We are here to provide assistance when you need help with applying for assignment extensions, applying for compassionate consideration for tests or exams, or if you have any queries about late deletions.

 To make an appointment, please contact reception on the number below.

 Please note that you do not need to complete the online questionnaire to access academic appointments.

 Phone: 0800 698 427 - 0800 MY UHCS

-If you or someone else is at risk of suicide or serious harm, we will ensure that a counsellor, or other clinician, is able to speak to you today.
+We will ensure that a counsellor, or other clinician, is able to speak to you or book you in for the next day.
 Please let reception know if this applies to you.